Bronco All Terrain Tracked Carrier: Bronco 3

 At the DSEI 2017 exhibit, ST Kinetics unveiled the development of the Bronco 3.
 The Bronco 3 is the logical evolution of the Bronco 2 (Warthog), and factors in many lessons gained from more than 15 years of service of the Bronco 1 with Singapore as well as operational experience of the Warthog in Afghanistan.
 Development of the Bronco 3 commenced in 2010, with a key design aim to provide at least Warthog levels of protection at no more than Bronco 1's base design gross vehicle weight of 16 tonnes, instead of the Warthog's ultimate operational weight which peaked at 21 tonnes.
 An amphibious capability comparable to that of the original Bronco 1 was also desired, with the Bronco 3 capable of attaining 5 km/h in water.
 Both modules have been redesigned and now feature blast deflecting V-shaped hulls suspended from a redesigned and stiffened chassis by four rubber isolators; additional benefits of this isolator interface include the ability to swap the rear module in less than 30 minutes, and a reduction (when compared to Bronco 2) in noise, vibration, and harshness levels of 50%.
 To further increase mine/IED protection in the rear wagon, this has now a one-metre ground clearance, the roof having been heightened to ensure a greater volume of 7.9 m^{3} for the rear and 5.2 m^{3} for the front module.
 The Bronco 3 is fitted with a new Mercedes-MTU TD106 325 hp engine providing higher torque, delivering improved off-road performance and reduced fuel consumption.

 Sisu GTT

-Licence variant of the Bronco, with subsequent development and integration of local equipment in Finland.
+Licensed variant of the Bronco, with subsequent development and integration of local equipment in Finland.